cutads-tech/Rosyai-v2/README.md

 - Improve its own code
 - If you want to add another feature tell me
 ---
+# IMPORTANT
+**We did not use voice and face authentication in this code but filed are there, you can integrate these code files if you have clear camera in your PC**
 ## 🤝 Contributing

 1. Fork repo